 To mute/unmute our Harmony activity, we can say

-To control the volume, we have following commands:
+To control the volume, we have the following commands:

 - “Hey Google, increase/decrease the volume by <amount> on TV”

-In my setup the increments are 0.5 dB.
-So if I say 10 it will change by 5 dB.
+In our setup, the increments are 0.5 dB.
+So if we say 10, it will change by 5 dB.